EpiLink/EpiLink/docs/DiscordCommands.md

 This is an admin command.

 The `update` command can be used to refresh the roles of a single user or multiple users.
-The roles are updated *globally*, meaning that refreshing someone will refresh their roles on every server they're on, not just the server they're in at the moment.
-This is by design to avoid discrepancies between the roles on the servers.
+Role updates done with this command are *global*, meaning that refreshing someone will refresh their roles on every server they're on, not just the server they're in at the moment.
+This is by design to avoid discrepancies between servers (e.g. someone having an outdated role on one server but not on the others).

 The syntax is: